Neintonine/NuGet-Creation-Manager/README.md

 # NuGet-Creation-Manager
 A simple creation program for NuGet Packages (windows only).

-This program takes care of the entire NuSpec-file and building process.
+This program takes care of creating the NuSpec-file and building process.

+It allows to set events for after the build of the package.

 ## Requirements: